 GEMS Al Khaleej International School is a K-12 co-educational private school located in Al Garhoud, Dubai.

-One of only four US curriculum schools operated by GEMS Education in the UAE, their Al Khaleej National School (AKNS) was established in July 1992.
-Located in the central Al Garhoud area of Dubai, the school has not yet achieved the recognition of the newer, but consistently KHDA Outstanding-rated GEMS Dubai American Academy located towards the south of the city.
+One of only four US curriculum schools operated by GEMS Education in the UAE, their Al Khaleej Interational School (AKIS) was established in July 1992, although its name did not change from Al Khaleej National to International until 2021.
+Originally located in the central Al Garhoud area of Dubai, the school has not yet achieved the recognition of the newer, but consistently KHDA Outstanding-rated GEMS Dubai American Academy located towards the south of the city.

-Ahead of the school's celebration of its thirtieth anniversary in 2022, GEMS Education announced, in August 2021, significant changes that will take place in early 2022.
+Ahead of the school's celebration of its thirtieth anniversary in 2022, GEMS Education announced, in August 2021, significant changes that have since taken place in early 2022.

-GEMS Al Khaleej National School is being renamed GEMS Al Khaleej International School (GAKIS) ahead of its relocation from its current site in Al Garhoud to a brand new campus in the Al Warqa 4 neighbourhood of Dubai.
-The move is set to be completed in time for the beginning of the second semester of the 2021-22 academic year in February.
+GEMS Al Khaleej National School has been renamed GEMS Al Khaleej International School (AKIS) and has now relocated from its previous site to a brand new campus in the Al Warqa 4 neighbourhood of Dubai.

-The new name is designed to reflect the school’s international pedagogical practices as well as its NEASC accreditation that attests to the school’s high quality and integrity, and its status as a fully authorised American school since 2018.
-GEMS Al Khaleej International School is also said to better reflect the diversity and multicultural nature of the school’s student body, made up of 64 different nationalities.
+The change in name is designed to reflect the school’s international pedagogical practices as well as its NEASC accreditation that attests to the school’s high quality and integrity, and its status as a fully authorised American school since 2018.
+GEMS Al Khaleej International School is also said to better reflect the diversity and multicultural nature of the school’s student body, made up of 65 different nationalities.

 The move to the new campus, which occupies 9.27 acres with a total built-up area of 26,795 sqm, will allow the school to meet increasing demand by raising its capacity to approximately 4,000 students.